netzo/fresh-netzo/www/src/docs/get-help/faq.md

 Effective adoption of APIs can be challenging, as many tools are not fully utilized.
 Netzo addresses this issue by increasing visibility into the apps you use and their underlying functionality, making it easier to build your digital enterprise incrementally.
 By making it easier to discover and understand the capabilities of APIs, Netzo helps to increase their adoption and utilization within your organization.
 :::
 :::details What are the benefits of Netzo compared to other No-code/low-code Platforms?
-A code-centric approach, such as Netzo, offers greater flexibility and scalability in creating custom internal tools and automating complex workflows.
+A code-centric approach, such as Netzo, offers greater flexibility and scalability in creating custom business software and automating complex workflows.
 Unlike UI-based no-code/low-code platforms, a code-centric approach allows for programmatic building and easy adaptation as your organization's processes evolve.
 Additionally, it eliminates the limitations and drawbacks that come with using a no-code/low-code platform and allows for true customization to meet the specific needs of your team.
 :::

 ::: details How does Netzo streamline DX over traditional infrastructure providers like AWS, GCP and Azure?